YouTube

 David Simpson and local guide in Botswana, Africa.
 Getting chased by a herd of elephants

 Coming nearer to the area I am on the look out for some vultures and if they remain on the tree then it will likely be bad news.
-Low and behold they are still there but our guide (zoo) finds some lion prints and fresh shit on the sand and is able to tell they have been sitting in this area not long before.
+The vultures were still there, but our guide found fresh lion prints and dung, indicating recent activity.

 FOOD COMA

 He then points up at two other jeeps who seem to have found something interesting up ahead.
-It turns out the lions are so full from eating that they can walk no distance at all and remain in the same spot for some brilliant photos.
+The lions were too full to move, staying in the same spot for great photos.

 I can completely relate to their situation after having ate my body weight in pizza and not been able to move more than an inch!